Alcoholism: Long-term effects

+In 2023, the World Health Organization stated that no level of alcohol consumption is safe, and even low or moderate consumption may cause harms to someone's health, including an increased risk of many cancers.
 Having more than one drink a day for women or two drinks for men increases the risk of heart disease, high blood pressure, atrial fibrillation, and stroke.
 Risk is greater with binge drinking, which may also result in violence or accidents.
-About 3.3 million deaths (5.9% of all deaths) are believed to be due to alcohol each year.
+Globally, about 3.3 million deaths (5.9% of all deaths) are believed to be due to alcohol each year.
 Alcoholism reduces a person's life expectancy by around ten years and alcohol use is the third leading cause of early death in the United States.
 Long-term alcohol misuse can cause a number of physical symptoms, including cirrhosis of the liver, pancreatitis, epilepsy, polyneuropathy, alcoholic dementia, heart disease, nutritional deficiencies, peptic ulcers and sexual dysfunction, and can eventually be fatal.
-Other physical effects include an increased risk of developing cardiovascular disease, malabsorption, alcoholic liver disease, and several cancers.
+Other physical effects include an increased risk of developing cardiovascular disease, malabsorption, alcoholic liver disease, and several cancers such as breast cancer and head and neck cancer.
 Damage to the central nervous system and peripheral nervous system can occur from sustained alcohol consumption.
 A wide range of immunologic defects can result and there may be a generalized skeletal fragility, in addition to a recognized tendency to accidental injury, resulting in a propensity for bone fractures.

-Women develop long-term complications of alcohol dependence more rapidly than do men, women also have a higher mortality rate from alcoholism than men.
+Women develop long-term complications of alcohol dependence more rapidly than do men; women also have a higher mortality rate from alcoholism than men.
 Examples of long-term complications include brain, heart, and liver damage and an increased risk of breast cancer.
 Additionally, heavy drinking over time has been found to have a negative effect on reproductive functioning in women.
 This results in reproductive dysfunction such as anovulation, decreased ovarian mass, problems or irregularity of the menstrual cycle, and early menopause.
 Alcoholic ketoacidosis can occur in individuals who chronically misuse alcohol and have a recent history of binge drinking.
 The amount of alcohol that can be biologically processed and its effects differ between sexes.
 Equal dosages of alcohol consumed by men and women generally result in women having higher blood alcohol concentrations (BACs), since women generally have a lower weight and higher percentage of body fat and therefore a lower volume of distribution for alcohol than men.